-This Proxy Statement is furnished in connection with the solicitation of proxies by the Board of Directors of Citizens Financial Services, Inc., (the "Company"), a Pennsylvania corporation headquartered at 15 South Main Street, Mansfield, Pennsylvania 16933, to be used at the Annual Meeting of Shareholders.
-The Annual Meeting will be held at First Citizens Community Bank, 11499 Route 6, Wellsboro, Pennsylvania, on Tuesday, April 19, 2022 at 10:00 a.m. local time.
-This Proxy Statement and related proxy card will be made available beginning on March 10, 2022 to shareholders of record as of February 28, 2022.
+This Proxy Statement is furnished in connection with the solicitation of proxies by the Board of Directors (the "Board") of Citizens Financial Services, Inc., (the "Company"), a Pennsylvania corporation headquartered at 15 South Main Street, Mansfield, Pennsylvania 16933, to be used at the Annual Meeting of Shareholders (the "Annual Meeting").
+The Annual Meeting will be held at First Citizens Community Bank, 11499 Route 6, Wellsboro, Pennsylvania, on Tuesday, April 16, 2024 at 10:00 a.m. local time.
+The Proxy Statement, of Internet Availability of Proxy Materials and the proxy card were first made available on March 7, 2024 to shareholders of record as of February 26, 2024.